HughWarrington/SymPortal_wiki/SymPortal-setup.md

-To setup a local instance of the SymPortal analytical framework follow the directions below.
-SymPortal is designed to run using a MacOS or linux environment.
+To set up a local instance of the SymPortal analytical framework follow the directions below.
+SymPortal is designed to run in a MacOS or Linux environment.

+#### 1. Obtain a copy of the code

-#### 1. Download the [latest release](https://github.com/SymPortal/SymPortal_framework/releases/latest) and decompress in your chosen working directory.
+The simplest option is to download the [latest release](https://github.com/SymPortal/SymPortal_framework/releases/latest) and decompress in your chosen working directory.
-or
-#### 1. Clone the SymPortal repository into your chosen working directory.

-See GitHub's [online documentation](https://help.github.com/articles/cloning-a-repository/) for further details.
+Alternatively if you are comfortable with `git` and plan to share with others any changes you make to the code, clone the SymPortal repository.
+See GitHub's [online documentation](https://help.github.com/articles/cloning-a-repository/) for instructions.

 #### 2a.
 Configure settings.py

 You will find a file in your chosen directory named: **settings_blank.py**.

-Rename this file **settings.py**.
+Rename this file to **settings.py**.

 Generate a bespoke secret key [here](https://www.miniwebtool.com/django-secret-key-generator/) and paste it into your settings.py file so that:

 `SECRET_KEY = ''`

 becomes (key only for example)